-Submit your application after your qualifying event has taken place, for example, after you've had surgery or given birth.
-If you know in advance of the qualifying event that you'll need paid leave, like if you are having a baby or planning for surgery, you can complete most of the application process ahead of time.
+Submit your application within 30 days of your qualifying event taking place, for example, after you've had surgery or given birth.
+If you know in advance of the qualifying event that you'll need paid leave, because you are having a baby or planning for surgery, you can complete most of the application process ahead of time.
 This includes creating an online account, getting your documentation ready and your medical certification signed, and filling in most of the application.
-You'll also need to notify your employer at least 30 days in advance, if you know about the need that far ahead of time.
+You'll also need to notify your employer at least 30 days in advance if you know about the need that far ahead of time.